mayfrost/guides/KERNEL.md

 * __OPTION 3__: Use __initramfs__.
 `update-initramfs -u`

+After this you'll only need to reboot to test your new kernel.

+---

 ## MODULES
+This section is optional.
+It shows how to get individual modules and what you can do with them,, how to install news, update them and automatize the process.

 ### COMPILE A SINGLE MODULE
 * Only compile a module.
 `cd linux-<VERSION_NUMBER>/`